Office in Behavioral Sciences Building, Room A116

 The Gerontology Interdisciplinary Minor is a cooperative effort among faculty from different departments and colleges of CSU who share a common interest in gerontology, the study of human aging.
 The primary purpose of the interdisciplinary minor is to provide students with background academic knowledge and practicum/ internship experience to work effectively with and for older adults in a variety of settings, and to enter professions in which there is a need to combine insight and skills derived from their major with knowledge about older individuals and the aging process.

-For further information about the program, please consult with your academic advisor about the Gerontology Interdisciplinary Minor or contact Dr. Christine Fruhauf, Gerontology Interdisciplinary Minor Coordinator, at christine.fruhauf@colostate.edu or 970-491-1118.
+Please visit the Department of Human Development and Family Studies website to learn more about and/or declare the minor, or contact Dr. Christine Fruhauf, Gerontology Interdisciplinary Minor Coordinator, at christine.fruhauf@colostate.edu or 970-491-1118.

 Students must satisfactorily complete the total credits required for the minor.
 Minors and interdisciplinary minors require 12 or more upper-division (300- to 400-level) credits.